unpackAI/Ai101/README.md

 2️⃣ Collecting or loading dataset, understanding data, exploratory data analysis

-3️⃣ Data Preprocessing and Data Transformations
+3️⃣ Data preprocessing and data transformations

 4️⃣ ML model training and evaluation

-5️⃣ Model Predictions and Deployment
+5️⃣ Model predictions and deployment

 ### The tools⚔ and Python libaries: